2010 Michigan elections

 Elections were held in Michigan on Tuesday, November 2, 2010.
 Primary elections were held on August 3, 2010.

-Major races included the gubernatorial election, which was won by Rick Snyder, a political novice and former CEO of Gateway, Inc.
+Major races included the gubernatorial election, which was won by Rick Snyder, a political novice and former CEO of Gateway, Inc. In the 2010 general election in Michigan, Republican candidates won all statewide executive offices, majorities in both state legislative chambers, 9 out of 15 U.S. House seats, and both seats up for election on the State Supreme Court.

 Federal

 United States House

 All 15 of Michigan's seats in the United States House of Representatives were up for election in 2010.

 State

 Governor and Lieutenant Governor

 Republican candidate Rick Snyder beat Democratic Party candidates Virg Bernero 58% to 40% to become Governor.
 Brian Calley was Snyder's running mate and was elected Lieutenant Governor.

 Secretary of State

 Republican candidate Ruth Johnson won the election with 50.7%, Democratic Party candidate Jocelyn Benson got 45.2%, Libertarian Party candidate Scotty Boman got 1.8%, U.S. Taxpayers Party candidate Robert Gale got 1.3% and Green Party candidate John A. La Pietra got 1.0%.

 Attorney General

 Republican candidate Bill Schuette won the election with 52% of the votes, while Democrat David Leyton got 43.5%.
 Libertarian Party candidate Daniel W. Grow got 2%, and U.S. Taxpayers Party candidate Gerald Van Sickle got 1.9%.